 - For supporting the Application Layer Architecture defined in TS 23.558 [134]: Provision and updates of ECS Address Configuration Information to the UE.

+- Determination and provision DNS server address to VPLMN;

+- Authorizes the request for HR-SBO based on SM subscription data and provide the authorization result to VPLMN.

+- If the HR-SBO is authorized, requests and retrieves the optional VPLMN Specific Offloading Policy from H-PCF.
+Generates VPLMN Specific Offloading Information based on VPLMN Specific Offloading Policy, and delivers the VPLMN Specific Offloading Information to VPLMN.

 The SMF and SMF+ PGW-C may also include following functionalities to support Network Slice Admission Control:

 - Support of NSAC for maximum number of PDU sessions as defined in clauses 5.15.11.2, 5.15.11.3 and 5.15.11.5.